CodeChamp-SS/CodeChamp-SS/README.md

 ## I'm a Developer, and a Competitive Programmer !!

 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Contribute more to Open Source projects and become Master in Codeforces 🤣
+- 🥅 2021 Goals: Contribute more to Open Source projects and become Master on Codeforces 🤣
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I love to do Competitve Programming and play Football, Guitar